 If a person looks a certain way we naturally would expect that person to behave in a particular way.
+For example, someone wearing silk or linen tops makes an instantly different first impression to someone wearing polyester.
 Therefore the clothes that you choose to wear are essential to the impact you make and you can then use your image as a strategy to help you to succeed.

 Celebrities spend a fortune on creating and maintaining a certain image, so why can’t we do the same?

-Ask yourself a few simple questions to help you select what to wear:
+Ask yourself these 3 simple questions to help you select what to wear:

 How do I want to be seen?